apache/arrow/docs/source/cpp/parquet.rst

 FileReader
 ----------

+To read Parquet data into Arrow structures, use :class:`arrow::FileReader`.
-The Parquet :class:`arrow::FileReader` requires a :class:`::arrow::io::RandomAccessFile` instance representing the input file.
+To construct, it requires a :class:`::arrow::io::RandomAccessFile` instance representing the input file.
+To read the whole file at once, use :func:`arrow::FileReader::ReadTable`:

 .. literalinclude:: ../../../cpp/examples/arrow/parquet_read_write.cc
    :language: cpp